anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 CoAP can be run with the Datagram Transport Layer Security (DTLS) {{RFC6347}} as a security protocol for authenticity and confidentiality of the messages.
 This is known as the "coaps" scheme.
-A constrained version of EST, using Coap and DTLS, is described in {{RFC9148}}.
+A constrained version of EST, using CoAP and DTLS, is described in {{RFC9148}}.

 The {{I-D.ietf-anima-constrained-voucher}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges that use CoAP.